FELONY TAX EVASION

 Statute of Limitations

 There is a six-year statute of limitations for filing criminal charges based on failing to file a tax return.
-There is no limitation on how long the IRS can demand payment of taxes owed on non-filed returns.
-Therefore, it is almost always better to voluntarily file a return.

 Protecting Mississippi Taxpayers

-For experienced legal counsel, contact us online or call us at 601-957-3101.
+For experienced criminal defense counsel, contact us online or call 601-957-3101.